I am providing telehealth services at this time and can help you check whether your insurance will provide coverage.

 - The ACT Therapist – a poem I wrote with Dr. Jason Luoma

 Orientation: I practice a type of mindfulness-based cognitive-behavioral therapy called Acceptance and Commitment Therapy (ACT).
+My work tends to be highly relational in nature and developing a strong therapeutic relationship is fundamental to my approach.

 Co-Founder and President of Portland Psychotherapy